-“Before I invite guests over, I heat my oven to about 350 degrees and I place a few drops of vanilla extract on a baking sheet.
-I place this in the oven for a few minutes to get my entire home smelling good.
+“Before I invite guests over, I boil a small pot of water and I add a few drops of vanilla extract to it.
+Sometimes I add orange peels.
+I leave this on the oven for a few minutes to get my entire home smelling good.
 Everyone thinks I’m baking all the time…nope!”- Shirley from Louisiana, Age 71

 6. Always dust with a damp cloth.

 “Dusting should be done with a damp cloth.
+Try adding a few drops of lavender oil for a pleasant scent.
 To use anything else, in my opinion would be a waste of time.”-Linda from Kansas, Age 57

 7. Lemons are nature’s best natural cleaners.